WebAssembly/shared-everything-threads/README.md

 [![CI for specs](https://github.com/WebAssembly/spec/actions/workflows/ci-spec.yml/badge.svg)](https://github.com/WebAssembly/spec/actions/workflows/ci-spec.yml)
 [![CI for interpreter & tests](https://github.com/WebAssembly/spec/actions/workflows/ci-interpreter.yml/badge.svg)](https://github.com/WebAssembly/spec/actions/workflows/ci-interpreter.yml)

-# [DRAFT] Thread Spawning Proposal
+# [DRAFT] Shared-Everything Threads Proposal

-This repository proposes a new WebAssembly instruction for spawning threads.
+This repository proposes additions to the WebAssembly specification for spawning and managing threads &mdash; everything not covered by the already-approved [threads] proposal.
 It is a fork of the [spec] repository for easier merging later.
 It is based on the [threads] proposal as a baseline, though those spec changes are not yet included here.
 Read the [overview] for details.

 [spec]: https://github.com/WebAssembly/spec
 [threads]: https://github.com/WebAssembly/threads
-[overview]: proposals/thread-spawn/Overview.md
+[overview]: proposals/shared-everything-threads/Overview.md

 Original `README` from upstream repository follows...